altaga/Doppler-Drone/README.md

 ## Command center:

 We have an operation center that allow us to manage, track and control our drone devices.
 The platform that we use to make this possible is via Ardupilot.
-This open source help us to establish direct communication with each drone using Telemetry radios, Bluetooth, IP connections etc.
+This open source poject helps us to establish direct communication with each drone using Telemetry radios, Bluetooth, IP connections etc.

-The flight computer have a powerful capacity to perform multiple tasks that allow us to set different routes and actions in case of critical changes.
+The flight computer has a powerful capability to perform multiple tasks that allow us to set different routes and actions in case of critical changes.

 <img src="https://i.ibb.co/6ggx7Fr/Drone.jpg" width="1000">